NipunDilshanSenevirathne/intrinsic-rigid-body-control-estimation/README.md

 * **Momentum-based error dynamics**
   Linearized in the cotangent (momentum) space.
 * **Geometric integral term**
-  Defined intrinsically on ( G ), ensuring coordinate independence.
+  Defined intrinsically on $G$, ensuring coordinate independence.
 * **Morse-type error function**
-  Ensures almost-global stability on compact Lie groups such as ( SO(3) ).
+  Ensures almost-global stability on compact Lie groups such as $SO(3)$.

 ---